jwjacobson/llm_service_api/README.md

       }'
 ```

-**Tip:** if you just want to play with the LLM endpoints without dealing with authentication, you can comment out the lines in the relevant function of views.py:
+**Tip:** if you just want to play with the LLM endpoints without dealing with authentication, you can comment out the following lines in the relevant function of views.py:
  ```python
  authentication_classes = [JWTAuthentication]
  permission_classes = [IsAuthenticated]